 Each of our programmes are based on partnership working, with students’ unions and universities working collaboratively to generate whole campus shifts in alcohol and drug cultures.Get in touch

-Working towards accreditation fee, supported for three years (15% discount)
+Working towards accreditation fee, supported for two years (10% discount)

 Post accreditation membership for two years (10% discount)